When is the 2018-2019 FAFSA going to be available?

 Why should I apply as soon as possible?

-Historically, funding for the Kentucky College Access Program (CAP) Grant is exhausted earlier and earlier each year.
-CAP Grant is awarded to undergraduate students from Kentucky on a first-come, first-served basis by the state until the funds are spent.
+Some funding is awarded on a first-come, first-served basis.
+For example, the Kentucky College Access Program (CAP) Grant is awarded to undergraduate students from Kentucky on a first-come, first-served basis by the state until the funds are spent.
+It is important students file their FAFSA in October to maximize their eligibility for grants or need based awards that are limited.

 What if I’m a Graduate or Professional student?